Adventuresbyjosh/Adventuresbyjosh/README.md

 - 👋 Hi, I’m @Adventuresbyjosh
 - 👀 I’m interested in product management and cloud devops
-- 🌱 I’m currently learning cloud development on AWS, GCP and Azure
+- 🌱 I’m currently learning cloud development on AWS and Azure
 - 💞️ I’m looking to collaborate on startup projects
 - 📫 How to reach me +2347064625494